Bore Tech Positive Patch Jag .30Cal

 Product overview of the Bore Tech Positive Patch Jag .30Cal:

 Bore Tech Positive Patch .30Cal used to clean your firearm after firing.

-Can be used on all cleaning rods to maintain and clean your firearm.
+Can only be used on BoreTech cleaning rods to maintain and clean your firearm.

 Traditional brass patch jags are over 60% copper in their composition.
 When using effective copper removing cleaners this results in a,